Tag lines are trickier than you might expect.

 Consider FedEx’s brilliant “When it absolutely, positively has to be there overnight.”
 Nine simple words that tell FedEx buyers precisely what they’re going to get, while simultaneously informing all of its employees what their mission is, and its vital importance.

-Would Nike be as successful if it allowed a marketing committee to red-pencil “Just do it” into “When you need great shoes”?
+Would Nike be as successful if the management committee allowed an executives from the Tax Department to red-pencil “Just do it” into “When you need great shoes”?

 Two hours.
 Period.™

 (Laner Muchin, Chicago.)
 The world’s most-responsive law firm.
 A labor and employment boutique where every client phone call and email is returned within two hours–even less in emergencies.
 That’s a remarkable commitment and deserves a marketing campaign to tell their prospects.

 When we met them, the firm was already over 90% effective in their 2-hour-response philosophy, just through culture and habituation–it was simply how their lawyers had always been trained to treat their clients.
 Although we were astonished to discover this powerful service differentiator, it was so integral to the Laner Muchin approach, that they didn’t fully realize how unique it was.

 But before we launched the marketing effort, they also purchased new technology and trained the lawyers and staff extensively to ensure they were near 100%.

 It was unique enough that we helped generated dozens of feature stories about them, worldwide.
 See the Best of Show-winning marketing materials here.

 (Low, Ball & Lynch, San Francisco.)
 Low Ball & Lynch was a conservative insurance-defense firm with a name so comically bad that most people thought it was fictional, like Dewey Cheatem & Howe.
 Nope.
 They’re real.